6 Myths You Need to Know About Parent PLUS Loans

 Myth #3 – Private loan interest rates will be higher than PLUS loans.

-The interest rate for Parent PLUS loans in 2019/20 is 7.08%, (These rates are adjusted on July 1st of each year.
-Beginning July 2020 the interest rate for the 2020/21 will be 5.3%.)
+The interest rate for Parent PLUS loans in 2021/22 is 6.28%.
 By comparison, private loans issued by banks and credit unions can have interest rates as low as 3% for well-qualified borrowers.
 If a parent’s credit is strong, it is worth the time to see if a private loan has better terms.
 Remember that the rate is not the only consideration when selecting a student loan.
 Federally backed student loans come with several provisions that are simply not available with private loans, like the potential for loan forgiveness.

 Myth #4 – The amount of the loan is based on how much parents can afford to pay.